 Additionally, each yurt has a keypad locking mechanism.
 I loved this because we didn’t have to worry about managing an extra set of keys while we explored the park.

-There are no bathrooms inside the yurts at Sweetwater Creek (or any Georgia State Park,) but the new and clean bathroom facility is right within the yurt village.
+There are no bathrooms inside the yurts at Sweetwater Creek — or any Georgia State Park — but the new and clean bathroom facility is right within the Yurt Village.
 Yurts 4, 5 and 6 will offer the closest access to the restroom facility, with yurt 6 being directly across the street from the bathroom.
-The farthest walk is from yurt 10, but is still relatively close.
+The farthest walk is from yurt 10, but it’s still relatively close.

 The facility offers male and female restooms with a sink and shower.
 There is a light inside the restroom making it easy to manage at night.

 WHAT ELSE CAN I DO WHILE I’M THERE?

 For visiting families, there is a large, unique playground structure in front of yurt 4 within the Yurt Village.
 We visited during the week and my boys still played with four other kids on the playground well into the night.